Tech News

+The United States and China have reached a tentative agreement on a framework that would allow the popular video-sharing app TikTok to continue operating in the US market.
+The deal is a big step down from a long-standing technological standoff.
 This progress is a big step toward ending a bitter fight that had put a lot of pressure on the app’s parent company, ByteDance, and threatened to block the service for millions of US users.

-To address the US government’s repeated concerns about national security, TikTok Global will be mostly owned by American investors, including well-known companies like Oracle and Walmart.
-The way this company is set up makes sure that US users’ data is safely stored and managed in the US, where the Chinese government can’t get to it.
+Under the initial terms, the main purpose of the agreement is to create a new company called TikTok Global.
+This new company will be responsible for running all of TikTok’s business in the US and a few other important markets around the world.
+To address the US government’s repeated concerns about national security, TikTok Global will be majority-owned by American investors, including well-known companies such as Oracle and Walmart.
+The way this company is set up ensures that US users’ data is safely stored and managed in the US, where the Chinese government can’t access it.

 A fragile agreement with details that still need to be worked out